xea/rust-jvmti/README.md

 _Long term ideas (wishes, cough)_

 * Ability to trace other JVM languages (Scala, Clojure, Frege, Kotlin, etc)
+* Ability to process creepy stuff like AspectJ and other BCI stuff

 _(to be continued...)_